Robotics-PEC/Robotic-Arm/README.md

 ### Installation for Docker
 > [!IMPORTANT]
-> Cross Check these installtion commands from the official Docker installation guide
+> Cross Check these installation commands from the official Docker installation guide
 #### 1. Install Docker
 Docker is required to run the ROS 2 application in a containerized environment.
 Follow the official Docker [installation guide](https://docs.docker.com/desktop/install/linux-install/):